Zia-ullah-khan/Zia-ullah-khan/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on: TransTracker
+- 🔭 I’m currently working on: TransTracker and an autonomous self-driving AI system.
 - 🌱 I’m currently learning: .NET, C#, C++
 - 💬 Ask me about: Python